J-CF-Leung/Study_Vault/Physics/Condensed matter physics/Superconductivity.md

 $$\nabla^{2}\boldsymbol{B}=\frac{\boldsymbol{B}}{\lambda^{2}}\qquad \lambda=\frac{1}{\sqrt{ \mu_{0}\rho_{s} }}=\sqrt{ \frac{m}{4\mu_{0}e^{2}n_{s}} }$$
 - $\lambda$ is some _penetration depth_ of the magnetic field into the solid

-## Gauge transformations in a superconductor
+## Gauge symmetry and topology in superconductors
 - The gauge transformation of $\boldsymbol{A}$:
 	- Gauge symmetry: a _mathematical redundancy_ rather than anything physical
 	- Akin to _coordinate transformation_